Triston Casas Player Props: Red Sox vs. Yankees

 Triston Casas At The Plate

-- Casas has eight doubles, a triple, seven home runs and 32 walks while hitting .208.
+- Casas is batting .205 with eight doubles, a triple, seven home runs and 33 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.